sebastjan-hribar/sebastjan-hribar.github.io/_posts/2019-07-23-redis-for-session-store-hanami.markdown

 {% endhighlight %}

 #### Credits
-Thanks to Luca Guidi, the creator of the Hanami framework.
+Thanks to Luca Guidi, the creator of the Hanami framework and the redis-store.